 While writing an Ansible Task to add a user to the sudoers file on a Linux distribution, I encountered an error that kept the Ansible Task from completing.

 ERROR: Syntax Error while loading YAML script, playbooks/bootstrap.yml Note: The error may actually appear before this position: line 29, column 44 regexp="^james ALL" line='james ALL=(ALL) NOPASSWD: ALL'

-The particular Ansible Task looked like the following:
+The particular Ansible Task looked similar to the following:

 - name: Add user james to sudoers action: lineinfile dest=/etc/sudoers state=present regexp="^james ALL" line='james ALL=(ALL) NOPASSWD: ALL'

-This particular error results because of the way the Python YAML parser works with colons within attributes (see the YAML Syntax Gotchas).
+This particular error happens because of the way the Python YAML parser works with colons within attributes (see the YAML Syntax Gotchas).

 If the space between NOPASSWD: and ALL is removed, and the line looks like line='james ALL=(ALL) NOPASSWD:ALL', the error does not occur.
 However, this is incorrect sudoers syntax.

 Commenter bcoca on an Ansible GitHub issue page provided a fix for this, and based on bcoca's comment, a working version of the Ansible Task above would look like the following:

 - name: Add james to sudoers action: 'lineinfile dest=/etc/sudoers state=present regexp="^james ALL" line="james ALL=(ALL) NOPASSWD: ALL"'

 The following is another fix, found on the Ansible lineinmodule Examples page: